North Africa and the Middle East: A crushing cereal dependency

 The North Africa and Middle East (Anmo) region is where the greatest natural constraints are encountered.
 Water is extremely rare and several countries are hit by increasing water stress.
 The availability of arable land is limited and all or most of the land suitable for agricultural activity has already been exploited.

 The rains are low and irregular knowing that climate change weakens this part of the world more than others.
-In such an unfavorable context for agriculture, the population growth recorded for half a century has undeniably accentuated the food vulnerability of a region rich in history, but worried about its future.
-In this regard, pessimism about the future food security of the planet logically turns into anxiety about the region, especially since these dynamics must be linked to those, geopolitical, of countries most of which are chronically unstable.
+In such an unfavorable context for agriculture, the population growth recorded for half a century has undeniably accentuated the food vulnerability of a region rich in history, but worried regarding its future.
+In this regard, pessimism regarding the future food security of the planet logically turns into anxiety regarding the region, especially since these dynamics must be linked to those, geopolitical, of countries most of which are chronically unstable.
 Here, in a nutshell, is the reflection given by Sébastien Abis, associate researcher at Iris (Institute of International and Strategic Relations), in his latest book on the geopolitics of wheat.

 More than 40% of consumption comes from international